hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 A HG38 equivalent is also available.
 The file is used to re-annotate all somatic variants with a HOTSPOT or NEAR_HOTSPOT flag if they are on or within 5 bases of a hotspot.
 Hotspots are assigned a driver likelihood of 1.

+Note that generating the driver catalog for SNVs assumes that the VCF has been annotated with SNPEFF.

 ## Input

 The PURPLE algorithm relies on the BAF and read depth ratio output from [AMBER](https://github.com/hartwigmedical/hmftools/tree/master/amber) and [COBALT](https://github.com/hartwigmedical/hmftools/tree/master/count-bam-lines) respectively.